 There are a few common reasons why septic systems fail.
 Some of these can be easily rectified whilst others may need significant intervention and investment to deal with.

 If your drains are draining very slowly, this is a sign that the sewage pipe coming from the house and leading to the septic tank is clogged.
 That’s generally simple to fix.
 Simply call a septic cleaning service and have them “snake” the line to remove the blockage.
 This can be prevented by making sure that you only flush sewage down the commode.

 A similar problem can arise when the tank’s inlet baffle is clogged.
 It’s theoretically possible to unclog it yourself if you have access to the piping.
 Otherwise, call a professional.

 If there’s sewage backing up into your home or surfacing near your septic tank, then the issue could be either the outlet baffle or the effluent filter being clogged.
 This problem is a sign that the tank is receiving too much water, perhaps too much too fast.
 The effluent filter may need to be cleaned or replaced.
 You may even need to have your septic tank pumped.

 If your drain fields fail or become saturated with water, sewage may back up into your home and soggy areas may appear over the drain fields itself.
 There might also be odors around the drain fields or tank in this case.
 This is often a sign that your drain fields have reached the end of their usable life.

 Sometimes though, it’s simply an issue of too much water saturating the drain fields, which can often be drained and rehabilitated.

 If you’re experiencing any issue with your septic system, it’s vital to call in a professional to evaluate the situation.
 There’s simply no way you will be able to figure out what’s wrong with your septic system until they snake the line.

 Serious issues aren’t a DIY job.
-You need someone who can properly evaluate and rectify the situation.
+You could search septic tank service near me to find an expert who can properly evaluate and rectify the situation.